Cyb3r-Jak3/useful_bot/README.md

 #### Currently:
 * Replies to posts
 * Replies to comments
-* Reads messages and adds users who request blacklist or  unblacklisting
+* Reads messages and adds users who request blacklist or removal from ignore list
 * Replies to messages
 * Respond to username mentions
 * Create additional responses to messages
     * Delete created responses
-* Templete for simple features
+* Template for simple features
-* CLI manual import with the import arguement
+* CLI manual import with the import argument
 * Ability to have multiple comment/posts trigger words and responses
 * Post and Command Responses all in a tables